jesseyuen/portfolio-2021/src/thoughts/2025-09-12-week-notes-not-weekly-notes.md

 date: 2025-09-12T08:26:46.463Z
 tags: []
 ---
-Forslty I want to acknowledge that I have not added a post to this blog since the 7th February.
+Firstly I want to acknowledge that I have not added a post to this blog since the 7th February.
 A lot has happened between then and now, including having to reconcile with the fact I am simply not wired to write a week note, *every* week.
 My mental health has been patchy, family life has bene eventful, work incredibly busy and I've been laying low.
 If you are waiting for a reply from me, please don't take it personally, I'm just very, very slow at replying right now.

 ## **Sydney**